JohnEdwa/RTAutoSprintExtended/Readme.md

 `2.0.0`  [2021-04-xx]

 * Complete rewrite of the mod.
-Now allows me to add support for custom survivors, if you know of any skills that don't work, contact me (see below).
+Now with possible support for custom survivors, skills and a kind-of-an-API.
 * [known issue] Artificer flamethrower "hold-to-cast" mode isn't implemented.
 * [known issue] Disabling the mod only on certain survivors isn't possible.